SEAMAP Real-time Plots for the year 2019

 - provide information on shrimp and groundfish stocks across the northern Gulf of Mexico from inshore waters to 60 fm.

 The overall sampling strategy of survey is to work from the eastern Gulf to the Texas/Mexico border, in order to sample during or prior to migration of brown shrimp from bays to the open Gulf area.
-During the survey, the NOAA Ship OREGON II, R/V TOMMY MUNRO, R/V ALABAMA DISCOVERY, and R/V POINT SUR sample offshore and inshore Gulf waters with 40-ft trawls.
+During the survey, the NOAA Ship OREGON II, R/V TOMMY MUNRO, and R/V PELICAN sample offshore and inshore Gulf waters with 40-ft trawls.

 Plots of station locations and catch rates of penaeus shrimp and total catch are prepared and processed by GSMFC for weekly distribution to management agencies, fishermen, processors and researchers.
 This information is now available at this site.